chopfitzroy/dotfiles-experiment/README.md

 Helix completely removes the need to manage editor plugins, this provides long term productivity payoffs and removes a lot of the headaches associated with dotfile management.

+If you want to learn more about Helix I recommend this [overview](https://www.youtube.com/watch?v=xHebvTGOdH8) and if you want something more hands on I highly recommend this [channel](https://www.youtube.com/@LukePighetti/featured).

 If you are a die hard [Neovim](https://neovim.io/) user but like the sound of not needing to manage your plugins I strongly recommend [NvChad](https://nvchad.com/).

 ### Zsh 🐚